Owen Blank

 U.S. District Court for the District of Oregon

 Owen has an extensive range of legal experience in business, commercial, real estate, and corporate matters.
 Among the clients he represents are small family-held businesses, national and international corporations, nonprofit organizations, and charitable foundations.
 His industry experience includes manufacturing, retail, sports, media, entertainment, and technology.
+He has also represented foundations and governmental entities in making alternative investments.

 Representative transactional matters Owen regularly handles include: